 - It gives students an opportunity to explore who they really are.

 (from Peter G.Beidler, “What English Majors Do Out There, How They Feel About It and What We Do About It.”
 ADE Bulletin, no. 133, Winter, 2003, p.
 32)

 Many students within this major will end up specializing in English Education and go on to become teachers.
-One of our former English grads, Sarah Brown Wessling even went on to become the National Teacher of the Year in 2010.
+One of our former English graduates, Sarah Brown Wessling, even went on to become the National Teacher of the Year in 2010.
 When President Obama introduced Wessling in a Rose Garden ceremony at the Whitehouse he said,

 Other recent graduates have moved on to become editors and published writers on a wide variety of topics.
 Still other students have used a major in English as preparation for advanced degrees in areas such as business or law.
 However, there is a much broader need for English Majors in the job market today.

 Most people will change jobs and careers several times during their lifetimes.
-People who have the ability to speak and write well, can immerse themselves comfortably in complex problems and apply critical, analytical skills effectively and understand human nature are going to be people who will have an edge in the job market.
+People who have the ability to speak and write well can immerse themselves comfortably in complex problems, apply critical and analytical skills effectively, and understand the diversity of human nature are going to be people who will have an edge in the job market.
 These are all skills that English majors develop through classes in writing and speaking, literature (which exposes students to complex problems and the diversity of human nature), argumentation and linguistics.
 Businesses are often looking for people with the skills of English Majors.
 According to CNN Money, “The verbal and written communication skills that English majors possess remain in top demand at nearly every company in America.” (see http://money.cnn.com).

 While it may take a little more research and thoughtfulness to figure out the kind of work environment that might best fit your personality, you should be reassured that English majors have been successful in a wide variety of careers.
 Here are some examples of types of jobs held by English Majors*: